-Have you ever come across an individual on FamilySearch and thought, “they don’t belong in this family” and then wondered what you should about it?
-I’m going to share my thoughts not only on the hows of breaking relationships but also cautions encouragement.
+Have you ever encountered an individual on FamilySearch who thought, “They don’t belong in this family,” and then wondered what you should do?
+I will share my thoughts on the hows of breaking relationships and cautions encouragement.

 What do you do when you think a potential relative is in the wrong family on the FamilySearch Family Tree?

 First, you need to make your case.
 Why do you think someone doesn’t belong in the family they are currently connected to?
 You shouldn’t take people out of families willy-nilly.
-You have to have a solid reason to break relationships in the family tree.
+You must have a solid reason to break relationships in the family tree.

 I’ve previously written about the case study for Winfield Underwood’s family.
 After determining his parents, I found a new issue on his Person Page.
 Winfield might have a brother named General Thomas Underwood, or he might not.